-Making changes to your home can help to transform your property into somewhere you truly love, and can sometimes mean the difference between moving and staying put.
+Making changes to your home can help to transform your property into somewhere you truly love, and this can be the difference between moving and staying put.

 But, just which home improvements you plan on making will depend on what you want from your home – and what your budget is!